Skip to main content

 Ben and Ed: Blood Party was developed by Sluggerfly.

 Ben and Ed: Blood Party has received positive reviews from players.
-Most players liked this game for its humor but disliked it for its stability.
+Most players liked this game for its humor but disliked it for its graphics.

 Ben and Ed: Blood Party is a single player game with multiplayer and local co-op support.